HDTian/RFQT/README.md

        predict_RFQT<-predict_matrix[, ncol( predict_matrix )]
        hist( predict_RFQT ,100, xlab='Predicted effect')

-Obtain MSE (only applicable if the true individual effects are known)
+Obtain MSE (only applicable if the true individual effects are known and inputed)

        MSE1<-getMSE( RES , 1 )  #MSE1: OOB error
        MSE2<-getMSE( RES , 2 )  #MSE2: test error

 Obtain VI meaasurements for all the candidiatw covariates

-       VIindex<-getVI2(RES,'order')
+       getVI1(RES,'order')
+       getVI2(RES,'order')  #for real data

+One can do other analysis, like draw the permutation test

+       permutation_test(Dat,100) #100 is the number of peermutatin

+or get the marginal covariate plot

+       marginal_covariate_MR( Dat,index,method ) #index is the covariate index one choose; method refers the stratification used